ritik8004/drupal_assignment/README.md

 Next builds can be done using: `blt refresh:local:drupal` Behat tests can be run using: `vagrant ssh --command='cd /var/www/alshaya ; blt tests:behat'`

+### Troubleshooting

+* `blt refresh:local` failed in drupal installation with EntityStorageException (...) entity with ID '...' already exists
+  * The reason for this is in the existing configuration values that still exist in memcache.
+The workaround is that you either restart the vm using ​vagrant reload​ command, or you restart memcache service using sudo service memcached restart in your vm and restart `blt refresh:local` again

 ### Create a new site